sharkdp/lucid/README.md

 A simple mock-application that can be used by other programs that spawn subprocesses.

-`lucid` is similar to `sleep`, but has a few additional features that can be helpful when debugging applications that spawn subprocesses.
+`lucid` is similar to `sleep`, but has a few additional features that can be helpful when debugging applications that spawn child processes.

 ## Introduction